-For generating and writing certificate files, mbed TLS includes the cert_req application (located in programs/x509).
+For generating and writing certificate files, Mbed TLS includes the

-Before generating the certificate request we need to determine the different values that need to go in it.
+Before generating the certificate request you need to determine the different values that need to go in it.

 Key to use in the certificate

-First and foremost a certificate binds a public-private keypair to an identity.
-To indicate which key to use in the certificate request we use the
+First and foremost a certificate binds a public-private key pair to an identity.
+To indicate which key to use in the certificate request you use the

 filename argument, like so